 3. How does this decision fit in with my needs, wants, and likes?

-Necessities like food, shelter, clothing, self-respect, and healthy relationships should be baseline results of any decision.
+Necessities like food, shelter, clothing, self-respect, and healthy relationships should be the baseline results of any decision.
 Additionally, we need to be aware of the difference between like and want.
 Liking is the joy or enjoyment of having or doing something.
 Wanting is the assumption that we will like something when we get it.
 For example, I may want to become proficient in Brazilian Ju Jitsu, but when I actually take a class, I may discover that I don’t like it.
-We need to be clear with ourselves if we are pursuing a specific decision because we know we like it, or if we just want it (and hope we will like it).
+We need to be clear with ourselves if we're pursuing a specific decision because we know we like it, or if we just want it (and hope we'll like it).
 If you’re not sure you will like the result of your decision, try to have a trial period or test run before fully committing.

 4. Do I understand the consequences of my decision for myself and others, as far as I can reasonably predict them?